trek-view/basecamp/_posts/2021-12-24-gopro-fusion-fisheye-stitching-part-2.md

 In the image above, you can see the field of view illustrated very nicely.

-The field of view in the top and bottom of image is greater than 180 (it is actually 220).
-You can see this as the image goes beyond the annotated world zenith and nadir.
+The field of view is greater than 180 (it is actually 220).
+You can see this as the image goes beyond the annotated world [zenith and nadir](/blog/2020/what-is-a-nadir).

-The left right field of view is 180 degrees (we cannot see further than 90 degrees either side of the camera).
-To visualise this, look at the image nadir at the base of the image and follow the guides out either side of the circle (90 degrees) to the left and right edges.

 It's important to note, this is a very specific example.
-Different lenses will product different results.
+Different lenses will produce different field of views (and even different fish-eye distortions).

 Luckily for us both the Fusion lenses are identical.